jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 ### Transfer learning

 Training a network can take a long time and a large dataset.
 Transfer learning is about using other people models to solve your problems.
-For example, can we use a pre-built natual language processing network in English for Spanish?
+For example, can we use a pre-built natural language processing network in English for Spanish?
 Can we use a CNN network to predict different kind of classes.
 In practice, there are more commons than we think.
 The features extracted at earlier layers may be similar for many problem domains.
 For example, we can reuse a mature CNN model pre-trained with huge dataset, and replace a few right most FC layers.
 In the network below, we replace the red layer and the ones on its right.
 We can add or remove nodes and layers.
 We initialize the new layers and train with our smaller dataset.
 There are 2 options in the training.
 Allow the whole system to be trained or just perform gradient descent on the changed layers.

 <div class="imgcap">
 <img src="/assets/cnn/cnn.png" style="border:none;width:50%">
 </div>

 In addition, we can feed the activation output at certain layer to a different network to solve a different problem.
-For example,we want to create caption for images automatically.
+For example, we want to create caption for images automatically.
 First, we can process images by a CNN and use the features in the FC layer as input to a recurrent network to generate caption.

 ### Credits
 For the TensorFlow coding, we start with the CNN class assignment 4 from the Google deep learning class on Udacity.
 We implement a CNN design with additional code to complete the assignment.